photoprism/photoprism/README.md

   [connect](https://docs.photoprism.org/user-guide/sync/webdav/) directly to PhotoPrism so that you to can open, edit, and delete files from your computer or phone as if they were local.
   You may easily sync your pictures with [PhotoSync](https://www.photosync-app.com/) as well.
-* PhotoPrism is built as a [progressive web app](https://en.wikipedia.org/wiki/Progressive_web_application).
+* Because PhotoPrism is built as a [progressive web app](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps), you may install it on your mobile phone and desktop computer.
-  It feels like native, and of course, you may add it to your home screen.
   There's also a [community-maintained native app in development](https://github.com/photoprism/photoprism-mobile).

 ## Getting Started ##